CA Business Journal

 Because of these unauthorized practices, the industry was required to evolve over the years and introduce laws and regulations.
 Currently, 46 states including the District of Columbia, Puerto Rico and the U.S. Virgin Islands require licensing to practice public adjusting.
 But less than half of the states that license public adjusters recognize UPPA as a crime.
 Thankfully, many of those that do fall into high-risk areas for natural disasters.

-Both the UPPA and climate change have contributed to significant changes in the industry over the past five years.
+Both the UPPA and climate change have contributed to significant changes in the public adjuster industry over the past five years.
 While both phenomena are troubling in their respective ways, there are signs of encouragement.
 A licensed public adjuster can provide a much-needed life raft for a client drowning in their insurance claim, and the word is getting out.
 People are finally breaking through the barriers that have existed for generations, and with the help of a good public adjuster, are speaking out, standing up, and demanding what they are really owed.

 Full article: https://calbizjournal.com/commentary-how-climate-change-is-introducing-americans-to-the-benefits-of-public-adjusters/